 Is it a problem if I do not yet have a certificate of my first university degree (e.g. Bachelor's degree) for my application?

 No, please enclose a current transcript of records with your application.
-You have to provide proof of a first university degree qualifying for a profession (usually a Bachelor's degree) at the latest at the beginning of the Master's programme by submitting your Bachelor's degree certificate to the Student Office until 30 September of the year.
+You have to provide proof of a first university degree qualifying for a profession (usually a Bachelor's degree) at the latest at the beginning of the Master's program by submitting your Bachelor's degree certificate to the Student Office until 30 September of the year.
 If you have already completed your Bachelor's degree and have achieved all your achievements, but the issuing of your Bachelor's degree certificate is still pending, please use the form "Bestätigung über das Ablegen aller Prüfungsleistungen" (only in German available).
 If you are enrolled for the winter semester, the confirmation must be submitted by 30 September of the year at the latest.
 The certificate must then be submitted to the Student Office by 15.02. of the following year.

 Is it possible to have previous study and examination achievements recognized?